List of renamed places in South Africa: Eastern Cape

-As of March 2014, the Eastern Cape has changed the name of 134 places, placing it third nationally after Mpumalanga and the Limpopo provinces.
+As of March 2014, the Eastern Cape has changed the name of 134 places, placing it third nationally after Mpumalanga and Limpopo.
 Most name changes have been correcting misspellings in the former homelands of Transkei and Ciskei (see below).
 There have also been a number of name change proposals in the western half of the province for place names of Afrikaans or English origin.